dashbird/site/content/docs/learn/competitors-comparison.md

 ## CONS:
-* logging does not work out of the box (logging calls need to be send through IOpipe)
-* library needs to be added to the function manually
-* high friction
-* overhead to lambda invocation execution times
+* overhead is added to the end of lambda invocation executions
 * dependent on IOpipe's platform (if there is a bug in the wrapper your lambda might fail because of that)
-* only supports a few languages
+* only supports a few languages (Node, Python, Java, and Go)
-* hard to off-board (changing all lambda functions is a headache)

 ---